htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     in KiB.
 The initial value is equal to the size of the executable for non-vm universe jobs, and 0 for vm universe jobs.
-When the job writes a checkpoint, the ``ImageSize`` attribute is set to the size of the checkpoint file (since the checkpoint file contains the job’s memory image).
-A vanilla universe job’s ``ImageSize`` is recomputed internally every 15 seconds.
+When the job writes a checkpoint, the ``ImageSize`` attribute is set to the size of the checkpoint file (since the checkpoint file contains the job's memory image).
+A vanilla universe job's ``ImageSize`` is recomputed internally every 15 seconds.
 How quickly this updated information becomes visible to *condor_q* is controlled by ``SHADOW_QUEUE_UPDATE_INTERVAL`` and ``STARTER_UPDATE_INTERVAL``.